MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-dll-projects.md

 The following Visual Studio project templates can create DLLs:

 - C# or Visual Basic Class Library (.NET Framework or Universal Windows)
-- C# or Visual Basic WCF Service Library
+- C# or Visual Basic Windows Forms Control (WCF) Library
 - C++ Dynamic-Link Library (DLL) or C++ DLL (Universal Windows)

 For more information, see [MFC debugging techniques](../debugger/mfc-debugging-techniques.md).

-You can also create DLLs with the C# or Visual Basic Windows Forms Control (WCF) Library project templates.
+You usually call a DLL from another project.
+When you debug the calling project, you can step into the code of the DLL, set breakpoints, and do other debugging operations.

 Debugging a WCF Library is similar to debugging a Class Library.
-You usually call the control from another project.
-When you debug the calling project, you can step into the code of your control, set breakpoints, and do other debugging operations.
 For details, see [Windows Forms Controls](/dotnet/framework/winforms/controls/index).

-## <a name="vxtskdebuggingdllprojectschangingdefaultconfigurations"></a> Configure DLLs
+## <a name="vxtskdebuggingdllprojectschangingdefaultconfigurations"></a> DLL debug configuration

 When you use a Visual Studio project template to create a console app, [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] automatically creates required settings for Debug and Release build configurations.
 You can change these settings if necessary.
 For more information, see the following articles: